StefanGerlach/CarND-Vehicle-Detection/README.md

 | hog_norm | True |

-All tested combinations I dump to filesystem, for later usage during video frame analysis.
+All tested combinations are dumped to filesystem, for later usage during video frame analysis.
 Every combination consists of the following objects that can be read from filesystem:

 * StandardScaler (fitted on the respective training features)
 * LabelEncoder
 * FeatureExtractor (SlidingWindowFeatureExtractor) object
 * Classifier objects (as list of tuples: classifier object, mean accuracy)

+To read the file I use my class [**CompetitionClassifierLoader**](packages/classify.py)

+## Video Frame Processing Pipeline

+To use the trained classifier